-Sam – Great question.
-I wrote something similar several years ago, but there is some updated information that Jeff Nichols and I discussed in the Tactical Fitness Report podcast.
-These podcasts are often articles that I expand upon that are posted here on Military.com Fitness.
+Sam -- Great question.
+I wrote something similar several years ago, but there is some updated information that Jeff and I discussed in the Tactical Fitness Report podcast.
+These podcasts are often articles that I expand upon that are posted on Military.com Fitness.

-Banned Substances: The one thing you have to avoid at BUD/S is supplements.
+Banned substances: The one thing you have to avoid at BUD/S is supplements.
 There is a rule that all supplements (even vitamins) are banned from use.
-So, you will have to get extra protein and carbs in your food.
+So you will have to get extra protein and carbs in your food.

-Eat snacks throughout the day and evening after the three meals in a day you get at BUD/S. My favorite snack after dinner was beans and rice with canned chicken or tuna.
-During the day, I brought honey packets, baby carrot and apple slices with me in a zip lock bag and kept some in my locker for in between events.
-Consider the ABDs of Nutrition and do not forget hydration and electrolytes.
+Eat snacks throughout the day and evening after the three daily meals you get at BUD/S. My favorite snack after dinner was beans and rice with canned chicken or tuna.
+During the day, I brought honey packets, baby carrots and apple slices with me in a bag and kept some in my locker for between events.
+Consider the ABDs of Nutrition, and do not forget hydration and electrolytes.

-Ice bucket, alcohol, Vaseline and big bandages/tape, and foam roller are a bare minimum to help you with recovery after a tough week of spec ops training.
+Ice bucket, alcohol, Vaseline, big bandages/tape and foam roller are a bare minimum to help you with recovery after a tough week of spec-ops training.